Add images and screenshots to articles

 Tips for screenshots

-• Crop tightly — show only the part of the screen the step refers to.
-A full-browser screenshot rarely adds value.
+• Crop tightly.
+Show only the part of the screen the step refers to.
+A whole-browser screenshot rarely earns its space.

 Did this article answer your question?